hivdb/codfreq/README.md

 ### Offline usage

-The `fastq2codfreq` command can be used offline also the usage are slightly different from the above description.
+The `fastq2codfreq` command can be used offline, although the usage are slightly different from the above description.
 Following are the points:

 - Docker's installation package, the `fastq2codfreq` script and the alignment